CTSRD-CHERI/cheribuild/README.md

-  --skip-update         Skip the git pull step --skip-configure      Skip the configure step --skip-install        Skip the install step (only do the build) --skip-buildworld     Skip the FreeBSD buildworld step -> only build and install the kernel --list-targets        List all available targets and exit --dump-configuration  Print the current configuration as JSON.
-This can be saved to
+  --skip-update         Skip the git pull step --skip-configure      Skip the configure step --skip-install        Skip the install step (only do the build) --list-targets        List all available targets and exit --dump-configuration  Print the current configuration as JSON.
+This can be saved to ~/.config/cheribuild.json to make
-                        ~/.config/cheribuild.json to make it persistent --skip-dependencies, -t
+                        it persistent
-                        This option no longer does anything and is only included toallow running existing command lines --include-dependencies, -d
+  --include-dependencies, -d
                         Also build the dependencies of targets passed on the command line.
-Targets passed on thecommand line will be reordered and processed in an order that ensures dependencies are built before the real target. (run with --list- targets for more information) --disable-tmpfs       Don't make /tmp a TMPFS mount in the CHERIBSD system image.
+Targets passed on thecommand line will be reordered and processed in an order that ensures dependencies are built before the real target. (run with --list-targets for more information) --disable-tmpfs       Don't make /tmp a TMPFS mount in the CHERIBSD system image.
 This is a workaround in case TMPFS is not working correctly --no-logfile          Don't write a logfile for the build steps --cheri-128, --128    Shortcut for --cheri-bits=128 --cheri-256, --256    Shortcut for --cheri-bits=256 --cheri-bits {128,256}
                         Whether to build the whole software stack for 128 or 256 bit CHERI.
 The output directories will be suffixed with the number of bits to make sure the right binaries are being used.
+WARNING:
-WARNING: 128-bit CHERI is still very unstable. (default: '256') --source-root SOURCE_ROOT
+                        128-bit CHERI is still very unstable. (default: '256') --compilation-db, --cdb
+                        Create a compile_commands.json file in the build dir (requires Bear for non-CMake projects --qemu-monitor-telnet
+                        Use telnet to connect to QEMU monitor instead of CTRL+A,C --make-without-nice   Run make/ninja without nice(1) --source-root SOURCE_ROOT
                         The directory to store all sources (default: '/home/alr48/cheri') --output-root OUTPUT_ROOT
-                        The directory to store all output (default: '<SOURCE_ROOT>/output') --extra-files EXTRA_FILES
+                        The directory to store all output (default: '<SOURCE_ROOT>/output') --build-root BUILD_ROOT
+                        The directory for all the builds (default: '<SOURCE_ROOT>/build') --extra-files EXTRA_FILES
                         A directory with additional files that will be added to the image (default:
-                        '<OUTPUT_ROOT>/extra-files')
+                        '<SOURCE_ROOT>/extra-files')
   --clang-path CLANG_PATH
-                        The Clang C compiler to use for compiling LLVM+Clang (must be at least version 3.7) (default: '/usr/bin/clang') --clang++-path CLANG++_PATH
+                        The Clang C compiler to use for compiling LLVM+Clang (must be at least version 3.7) (default:
+                        '/usr/bin/clang-3.8')
+  --clang++-path CLANG++_PATH
-                        The Clang C++ compiler to use for compiling LLVM+Clang (must be at least version 3.7) (default: '/usr/bin/clang++') --disk-image-path DISK_IMAGE_PATH
+                        The Clang C++ compiler to use for compiling LLVM+Clang (must be at least version 3.7) (default:
+                        '/usr/bin/clang++-3.8')
+  --disk-image-path DISK_IMAGE_PATH
-                        The output path for the QEMU disk image (default:
+                        The output path for the QEMU disk image (default: '<OUTPUT_ROOT>/cheri256-disk.qcow2') --make-jobs MAKE_JOBS, -j MAKE_JOBS
-                        '<OUTPUT_ROOT>/cheri256-disk.qcow2')
-  --make-jobs MAKE_JOBS, -j MAKE_JOBS
                         Number of jobs to use for compiling (default: '4') --ssh-forwarding-port PORT, -s PORT
                         The port to use on localhost to forward the QEMU ssh port.
-You can then use `ssh root@localhost -p $PORT` connect to the VM (default: '12374') --cheribsd-make-options CHERIBSD_MAKE_OPTIONS
-                        Additional options to be passed to make when building CHERIBSD.
-See man src.conf for more info (default: '-DWITHOUT_TESTS -DWITHOUT_HTML -DWITHOUT_SENDMAIL -DWITHOUT_MAIL -DWITHOUT_SVNLITE') --config-file FILE    The config file that is used to load the default settings (default:
+You can then use `ssh root@localhost -p $PORT` connect to the VM (default: '12374') --config-file FILE    The config file that is used to load the default settings (default:
                         '/home/alr48/.config/cheribuild.json')

-Specifying git revisions:
-  Useful if the current HEAD of a repository does not work but an older one did.

-  --cheribsd-revision GIT_COMMIT_ID
-                        The git revision or branch of CHERIBSD to check out --llvm-revision GIT_COMMIT_ID
-                        The git revision or branch of LLVM to check out --clang-revision GIT_COMMIT_ID
-                        The git revision or branch of clang to check out --lldb-revision GIT_COMMIT_ID
-                        The git revision or branch of clang to check out --qemu-revision GIT_COMMIT_ID
-                        The git revision or branch of QEMU to check out

 Specifying a remote FreeBSD build server:
   Useful if you want to create a CHERI SDK on a Linux or OS X host to allow cross compilation to a CHERI target.

   --freebsd-builder-hostname SSH_HOSTNAME
                         This string will be passed to ssh and be something like user@hostname of a FreeBSD system that can be used to build CHERIBSD.
 Can also be the name of a host in ~/.ssh/config.
   --freebsd-builder-output-path PATH
                         The path where the cheribuild output is stored on the FreeBSD build server.
   --freebsd-builder-copy-only
                         Only scp the SDK from theFreeBSD build server and don't build the SDK first.

+Old deprecated options:
+  These should not be used any more

+  --skip-dependencies, -t
+                        This option no longer does anything and is only included toallow running existing command lines

+Options for target 'cheribsd':
+  --cheribsd/build-options OPTIONS, --cheribsd-make-options OPTIONS
+                        Additional make options to be passed to make when building CHERIBSD.
+See `man src.conf` for more info. (default: '['DEBUG_FLAGS=-g', '-DWITHOUT_TESTS', '-DWITHOUT_HTML', '-DWITHOUT_SENDMAIL',
+                        '-DWITHOUT_MAIL', '-DWITHOUT_SVNLITE']')
+  --cheribsd/kernel-cofig CONFIG, --kernconf CONFIG
+                        The kernel configuration to use for `make buildkernel` (default: CHERI_MALTA64 or CHERI128_MALTA64 depending on --cheri-bits) --cheribsd/only-build-kernel, --skip-buildworld
+                        Skip the buildworld step -> only build and install the kernel --cheribsd/subdir DIR
+                        Only build subdir DIR instead of the full tree.
+Useful for quickly rebuilding an individual program/library

 ```